Architecture Overview

 AgentCenter

-The top-level orchestration center.
-All AI interactions flow through AgentCenter, which manages the full pipeline:
+Top-level orchestration.
+All AI interactions (in the legacy chat path) flow through AgentCenter, which manages the pipeline:

 - Append user message to session